fmstacco/data-maturity-assessment/README.md

 This is the Quiz Result Screen.

 * There are three possibilities of result: Congratulations!; Not Bad and Awn...
-* There are three buttons, so the user can choose if he/she wants to restart the quiz, go to home page or to get in touch.
+* There are three buttons, so the user can choose if he/she wants to restart the quiz, go to the home page, or get in touch.

 Result: Congratulations